Something every World traveller has to put on his Bucket List is a visit to Manhattan, New York. If only once.

 On New York City Passes

-- 1. The New York Tourist Card: Generally for visitors who stay only for a few days & plan to visit The Empire State Building, Statue of Liberty & Museum of Modern Art (MoMA).
+- 1. The New York Tourist Card is for visitors who stay only for a few days & plan to visit The Empire State Building, Statue of Liberty & the Museum of Modern Art (MoMA).

-- 2. The New York CityPASS: Also for short time visitors who only want to visit some highlights, like the Empire State Building, Museum of Natural History, 9/11 Memorial Museum, Top of the Rock Observation Deck OR Guggenheim Museum, Ferry Access to Statue of Liberty & Ellis Island OR Circle Line Sightseeing Cruises, and 9/11 Memorial & Museum OR Intrepid Sea, Air & Space Museum.
+- 2. The New York CityPASS is also ideal for short time visitors who only want to visit certain highlights.
+Like the Empire State Building, Museum of Natural History, 9/11 Memorial Museum, Top of the Rock Observation Deck OR Guggenheim Museum, Ferry Access to Statue of Liberty & Ellis Island OR Circle Line Sightseeing Cruises, and 9/11 Memorial & Museum OR Intrepid Sea, Air & Space Museum.

-- 3. Alternatively Go City offers two popular passes.
+- 5. Alternatively Go City offers two popular passes.
 The Go City New York Explorer Pass with which you can choose 2, or up to 10 attractions of your choice (almost a hundred to choose from).
-Or else,

 On Individual Tickets

 - You’ve visited the Big Apple before

 - Consider the city itself as the main attractions – its streets, shops, parks & squares, monuments & bridges.

 - Or, just stay for a few days..

 … buying individual tickets may be the best option for you.